Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Proofs of Formal Statements

 \begin{proof}[Proof of Theorem~\ref{thm:optimalKarcher}] The result exploits Caffarelli's regularity theory for Monge--Amp\`ere equations.
 In the first case, by Theorem~4.14(iii) in Villani \cite{vil} there exist $C^1$ (in fact, $C^{2,\alpha}$) convex potentials $\varphi_i$ on $\mathbb R^d$ with $\mathbf t_\mu^{\mu^i}=\nabla\varphi_i$, so that $\mathbf t_\mu^{\mu^i}(x)$ is a singleton for all $x\in\mathbb R^d$.
 The set $\{x\in\mathbb R^d:\sum \mathbf t_\mu^{\mu^i}(x)/N\ne x\}$ is $\mu$-negligible (and hence Lebesgue-negligible) and open by continuity.
 It is therefore empty, so $F'(\mu)=0$ everywhere, and $\mu$ is the Fr\'echet mean (see the discussion after Corollary~\ref{thm:minisstationary}).

 In the second case, by the main theorem in Caffarelli \cite[p.\ 99]{caffarelli1992regularity}, and the same argument, we have $\sum\mathbf t_\mu^{\mu^i}(x)/N=x$ for all $x\in X$.
 Since $X$ is convex, there must exist a constant $C$ such that $\sum \varphi_i(x)=C+N\|x\|^2/2$ for all $x\in X$.
 Hence Equation~(3.9) in \cite{bary} holds with $\mathbb R^d$ replaced by $X$.
 Repeating the proof of Proposition~3.8 in \cite{bary}, we see that $\mu$ minimises $F$ on $\mathcal P_2(X)$, the set of measures supported on $X$.
 (All the integrals that appear in the proof can be taken on $X$, where we know the inequality holds).
-Again by convexity of $X$, the minimiser of $F$ must be in $\mathcal P_2(X)$ (see the proof of Theorem \ref{thm:meanTid}). \end{proof}
+Again by convexity of $X$, the minimiser of $F$ must be\footnote{We know that the minimiser must be in $\mathcal P_2(\overline X)$, but minimising on $\mathcal P_2(X)$ suffices by continuity of $F$.} in $\mathcal P_2(X)$ (see the existence proof at the beginning of the proof of Theorem~\ref{thm:meanTid} in the supplementary material, Section~\ref{zempan16supp}). \end{proof}